Accommodation in Spain

 Expats will find that there is a wide range of accommodation available in Spain.
 Those wishing to rent in larger cities such as Barcelona, Madrid or Seville, will find that their options are limited to furnished or unfurnished apartments in the downtown areas, but there are plenty of free-standing houses and villas on the city outskirts and in the rural areas.

-While it is easy to find both furnished and unfurnished apartments and house shares, expats should keep in mind that most free-standing houses and villas only come unfurnished.
+While it is easy to find both furnished and unfurnished apartments, expats should keep in mind that most free-standing houses and villas only come unfurnished.

-Unsurprisingly, as a result of the high cost of rent, house-sharing is a popular option for foreigners relocating to Spain.
-Expats are encouraged to conduct online searches and to check local newspapers for listings of this kind.
+Expats are encouraged to conduct online searches and to check local newspapers for listings before moving to Spain.

 Renting property in Spain